anwesha2002/Task-Manager/README.md

 This is a comprehensive readme for Task_Manager web application developed using the MERN (MongoDB, Express.js, React, Node.js) stack.
 The application allows users to create, update, edit, and delete notes.
 Here's everything you need to know to get started.

-## Table of Contents
+# Table of Contents
 - Introduction
 - Features
 - Prerequisites
 - Installation
-- Configuration
 - Usage
 - API Endpoints
 - Folder Structure
-- Contributing
 - License

-- Introduction
+## Introduction
-The Full-Stack Notes Application is designed to provide a user-friendly interface for managing notes.
+The Task_Manager Application is designed to provide a user-friendly interface for managing notes.
 It seamlessly integrates MongoDB for data storage, Express.js for server-side logic, React for the frontend, and Node.js for the backend.

 ## Features